 Fig. 5 Alarm positioning for “Fibre Break” case

-Note: With respect to the red circle in the eNodB function it is recognised that under some conditions there will be no alarm either due to resilience or due to the alarm on the eNodeB function will be suppressed in the equipment by the alarm on the transport entity.
+Note: With respect to the red circle in the eNodB function it is recognised that under some conditions there will be no alarm either due to resilience or due to the alarm on the eNodeB function will be suppressed in the NE with wireless access by the alarm on the Transport Entities.
 However there are often more subtle scenarios where degradations could not be suitably apportions.
 In addition the indication may be necessarily exposed not suppressed to indicate a service impact.

-In the fibre break case shown above, one indication of the problem is from the NE managed via the 3GPP IRP Agent.
+In the fibre break case shown above, one indication of the problem is from the NE with wireless access.
 It should be noted that there is no standardised entity in the 3GPP NRM against which to report the fibre fail.

 Fig. 6 Alarm positioning for “Laser Fail” case

-In the laser fail case shown above there is an indication of a problem from the NE managed via the 3GPP IRP Agent which is identical to the indication in the fibre break case and there is also an indication of a problem from the NE managed via the TMF EMS which is raised against the port represented by the PTP.
+In the laser fail case shown above there is an indication of a problem from the NE with wireless accesswhich is identical to the indication in the fibre break case and there is also an indication of a problem from the wire-line NE which is raised against the port represented by the PTP.

-Using the current solution as depicted above there is no relationship between the alarmed IRP Transport entity (of the wireless NE) and the alarmed PTP (of the wireline NE) and as a consequence analysis (e.g. correlation) of the alarms will prove difficult.
-Hence it can be argued that the quality of the alarm reporting in these scenarios can be improved from the perspective of fault isolation (a primary process of the OSS) by better interrelationship of the model representations of the two NEs.
+Using the current solution as depicted above there is no relationship between the alarmed IRP Transport entity (of the wireless NE) and the alarmed PTP (of the wire-line NE) and as a consequence analysis (e.g. correlation) of the alarms will prove difficult.
+Hence it can be argued that the quality of the alarm reporting in these scenarios can be improved from the perspective of fault isolation (a primary process of the Management Environment) by better interrelationship of the model representations of the two NEs.

+Solution proposal

-The following diagrams expose key model interrelationships that would better enable fault isolation.
-The diagrams introduce other classes from the models, the 3GPP Link and the TM Forum Topological Link, and show how they can be interrelated.
-The diagrams also show the introduction of the TMF PTP and CTP into the wireless NE in recognition of the fact that the wireline protocols terminate in that NE and hence a representation of that protocol termination is required.
-As there is no current 3GPP model for this area of the problem domain there is no need for convergence from this perspective and the TMF classes can simply be used essentially as they are.
-There will need to be some adjustments
+The following solution proposal introduces key model interrelationships that would better enable fault isolation.
+This solution description incorporates further classes from the current models, the 3GPP Link and the TM Forum Topological Link, and show how they can be interrelated.
+The solution also show the introduction of the PTP and CTP concepts into the NE with wireless access in recognition of the fact that the wire-line protocols terminate in that NE and hence a representation of those protocol termination is required.
+There is currently no standardised NRM IRP model for this area of the problem domain.
+The TM Forum concepts can simply be used essentially as they are.
+There will clearly be a need for some adjustments and enchance the IRP Transport entities to accommodate these concepts in the 3GPP scope.

-In both cases the signal fail alarm on the Wireless NE is now raised against the new PTP and in the Laser Fail case the alarms at both ends of the fibre can be related via an understanding of the ToplogicalLink between the two PTPs.
+In both fault cases shown in the figures below the signal fail alarm on the NE with wireless access will be raised against enchanced IRP Transport entities (that have incorporated the PTP concept) and in the Laser Fail case the alarms at both ends of the fibre can be related via an understanding of the ToplogicalLink between the PTP and the enhanced IRP Transport entity.
 The TopologicalLink between the two NEs may be discovered from the network if appropriate discovery protocols are enabled or may be operator provisioned.
 The specific approach to this is not considered further here.
-The adjacency information related to the TopologicalLink will be conveyed from the EMSs of both NEs using the foreign TP capability.
-This will not be discussed further here as it is no different from that used in the core of the wireline environment.
+The adjacency information related to the TopologicalLink will be conveyed to the Management Environment using the foreign TP capability.
+This will not be discussed further here as it is no different from that already used in the core of the wire-line environment.

 Fig. 7 Alarm positioning for “Fibre Break” case using related concrete models